10 Best Tours & Excursions on Oʻahu

 1. Oʻahu Helicopter Tour

-There’s truly nothing better than touring Oʻahu by helicopter!
+There’s truly nothing better than seeing the island of Oʻahu from the air!

-That being said, I recommend that you don’t book a helicopter tour out of Turtle Bay.
-Turtle Bay helicopter tours are only 20 minutes long, but if you’re willing pay a little more, you can fly over Oʻahu for up to an hour out of Honolulu Airport.
+That being said, I recommend that you don’t book a helicopter tour out of Turtle Bay, being that Turtle Bay helicopter tours are only 20 minutes long.

 2. Mokoliʻi (Chinaman’s Hat) - Kayak & Hike

-To learn more about how to get to the island, as well as getting and transporting kayak rentals to Kualoa, I recommend reading my separate post below.
+Therefore, I highly recommend reading my separate article to learn more about how to get to the island, as well as how to rent a kayak to Mokoliʻi.

 Read My Separate Post: Mokoliʻi (Chinaman's Hat)